errmakov/letterDays/README.md

 1. Create new spreadsheet on https://drive.google.com/drive/my-drive or https://docs.google.com/spreadsheets/u/0/ where metrics will be stored.
 1. Set spreadsheet_id in the code (line 3).
 [Where I can get spreadsheet id](https://www.google.com/search?q=how+to+get+google+spread+sheet+id)?
 1. Make the first run.
 Google ask you about permission to your Gmail.
 Give access required (read).
 This app will be not trusted by Google, so don't panic and follow next.
+1. Make sure data appears in the table:
+* First cell is date
+* Second cell is letter-day metric for this day
+* Third cell filled on the sundays - this is average for last week.
+1. Set script for regular run via running trigers.

 ## Add visualisation
 ![Graph](http://dl4.joxi.net/drive/2020/05/26/0006/2999/400311/11/8631b1226c.jpg)